Forest School

 Upcoming Sessions

-If this sounds like something your child might enjoy, please comment or send me a message here, or email hello@sophierowe.com, or complete this form, and I’ll be happy to share more details.
+If this sounds like something your child might enjoy, email hello@sophierowe.com, or complete this form, and I’ll be happy to share more details.

 • "Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child's soul"